* Flaherty was named Conservative finance minister in 2006

 On the world stage, Flaherty was a harsh critic of euro zone countries for their handling of the debt crisis and he persistently needled his Group of Seven counterparts to rein in their budgets.

 His blunt criticism earned him a reputation among his European counterparts.
-European Union Economic and Monetary Affairs Commissioner Olli Rehn joked at one point that he had a "Flaherty Index" on the EU's prospects, based on how much grief he was getting from Flaherty at international meetings.
+European Union Economic and Monetary Affairs Commissioner Olli Rehn joked at one point that he has a "Flaherty Index" on the EU's prospects, based on how much grief he was getting from Flaherty at international meetings.

 During his tenure, Flaherty also had to grapple with an overheated housing market and record-high personal debt levels.
-He tightened mortgage lending rules four times, and both problems have shown signs of easing.
+He tightened mortgage lending rules four times and both problems have shown signs of easing.

 He was not shy to take an unpopular stance, and in 2006 he roiled markets and received death threats after breaking a campaign promise with a surprise decision to tax income trusts, an attractive type of investment vehicle.

 He again defied market expectations in May when he named Stephen Poloz as the new Bank of Canada governor rather than giving the job to the man most thought would get it, second-in-command Tiff Macklem.
 And in 2010, he hosted the G7 finance ministers in the Arctic town of Iqaluit, brushing off naysayers who fretted about severe weather and travel problems.

 Flaherty has kept a lower profile since January 2013, when he revealed he was suffering from a rare autoimmune disease called bullous pemphigoid, which causes itching and painful blisters mostly on the abdomen, back, arms and legs.
 The medication he takes to combat the disease can have side effects such as weight gain and mood swings.